 Daylight & Sunlight Assessments for Planning Applications

 Daylight and sunlight are material considerations in UK planning decisions.
-Whether you're developing a new residential scheme, extending an existing property, or responding to a planning objection, a robust daylight and sunlight assessment provides the evidence planning authorities and design teams need to make confident decisions — and gives your application the strongest possible foundation.
+Whether you're proposing a new residential scheme, extending an existing property, or responding to a planning objection, a robust daylight and sunlight assessment provides the evidence planning authorities and design teams need to understand potential impacts on natural light — helping support a clear and well-evidenced planning submission.

 What is a Daylight and Sunlight Assessment?